sebastian-meier/serpentine-organizer/README.md

 ## TODO
 If a start- or end-point ends up on an gap, there is still a bug that needs to be handled, so that it looks nicer.

+## License

+Code is licensed under MIT, the data itself please check the data source repo.